 Tests are important not just because they are an assessment of your knowledge, but because they serve as feedback for you on your grasp of course knowledge.
-We have multiple tests so that one test doesn't count for too much of your grade and so that you have time to adjust your study strategies and fix conceptual errors along the way if needed.
-Any missed tests gets a grade of zero.
+We have multiple tests so that one test doesn't count for too much of your grade.
+You have time to adjust your study strategies and fix conceptual errors along the way if needed.
+Any missed test gets a grade of zero.

 Midterm: If you miss a midterm, you need do not need to submit anything.
-We drop your lowest midterm score when calculating your grade and this is the only accommodation for a missed midterm.
-There is no make-up.
+We drop your lowest midterm score when calculating your grade.
+This is the only accommodation.
+There is no make-up for a missed midterm.
 We do not need a doctor's note or other documentation.
 If you miss a second midterm, please contact your registrar and you should think about dropping the course.
-You will get a zero for a second missed midterm.
+Your zero for the second missed midterm will affect your grade.